 The ATT&NW cannot operate without a lot of help from a wide variety of railroad enthusiasts who share our interest in railroad history and technology.
 An active and growing "Friends of the Railroad" group volunteers time and talents to come out and work and play, and to instruct a younger generation on railroad technology from another era.
 Active "Friends" come from as far away as North Carolina and Wisconsin on a regular basis, and we solicit new friends to share talents with us.
 As the railroad grows, so do the friendships, and that's a big part of what this railroad is all about.

 Following the tragic death of John Woods in October, 2008, the Woods family decided to follow John's wishes and keep the railroad intact.
 A non-profit organization has been set up, and a board of directors now charts the course that the ATT&NW takes for the future, preserving John Woods' dream, making railroading history come alive, and further educating the younger generation on railroading.
-The railroad will also be opened for limited public visits in the near future, so check back with us often for announcements.
+The railroad is not open to the general public but is open for company parties, school groups, and small groups see the group event page for more details.
 This site will be updated regularly with new photos taken by us, our guests, and by members of our "Friends" group.
 We welcome your questions and comments.

 Yard Goat Images Store|

 ATT&NW 2012 Friends meet Produced by Yard Goat Images

 Grand Scales Steam: Three Miniature Railways 2012 Produced by Yard Goat Images